nrnishta/topic21/Experiments/AUG/ShotlistAUG.md

 1. Repeat best H-Mode shot found in Week 15 1st Radial position of probe
 2. Repeat #1, different probe position
 3. Repeat #1, different probe position
-4. Contingency
-5. Contingency
+4. Repeat best H-Mode shot found in week 15 and reduce the cryopumps
+5. Repeat best H-Mode shot found in week 15 and puff from midplane
 6. Contingency
 7. Contingency

 ## Notes
-So far we have 4 shot of contingency which need to be allocated accordingly to week 15 operation.
+So far we have 2 shot of contingency which need to be allocated accordingly to week 15 operation.
 In the following the priorities we give to contingency once the L-Mode and H-Mode program has been obtained

 ### L-mode
-1. Reversing Bt direction and repeat one identical shot (e.g # 30276) to investigate the role of SOL flows in SOL shoulder formation and filamentary transport
+1. Reversing Bt direction and repeat one identical shot (e.g # 30269) to investigate the role of SOL flows in SOL shoulder formation and filamentary transport
-2. Strike point sweeping to check with similar observation in JET
-3. DN discharge with similar density ramps as in reference.
+2. DN discharge with similar density ramps as in reference.
 Possibly the two X-point should sit on the same flux surface

 ### H-Mode